Azure Functions warmup trigger

 This article explains how to work with the warmup trigger in Azure Functions.
 A warmup trigger is invoked when an instance is added to scale a running function app.
-The warmup trigger lets you define a function that's run when a new instance of your function app is started.
-You can use a warmup trigger to pre-load custom dependencies during the pre-warming process so your functions are ready to start processing requests immediately.
+The warmup trigger lets you define a function that runs when a new instance of your function app is started.
+You can use a warmup trigger to preload custom dependencies so your functions are ready to start processing requests immediately.
 Some actions for a warmup trigger might include opening connections, loading dependencies, or running any other custom logic before your app begins receiving traffic.

 The following considerations apply when using a warmup trigger: